Joozd/rosterparser/README.md

 ```

 Replace `"path/to/your/roster.csv"` with the actual path to your roster file and `Format.CSV` with the appropriate format of your roster file.

+## Supported roster formats:
+Formats with an asterisk* are only tested on a single, old, file.
+Feel free to provide more files if they do not seem to work.
+- Joozdlog Backup CSV
+- MCC Pilot Log CSV export*
+- Logten Pro TXT export*
+- KLM ICA Monthly overview
+- KLM Cityhopper monthly overview
+- KLM Cityhopper duty roster
+- KLM Cityhopper Briefing Sheet

+If you have additional formats you would like to be supported, feel free to send them to me or to write your own parser and make a pull request.

 ## License: AGPL